2. An Introduction to the GCol Library¶

 pos=nx.spring_layout(G, seed=1),

-node_color=gcol.get_node_colors(G,
+node_color=gcol.get_node_colors(G, c, gcol.colorful)

 plt.show()

-for v in K:
+for u in C:

-if c[v] == col1:
+if c[u] == i:

 else: